SaparovPetr/mdWords/chapel - часовня.md

 # Chapel - часовня

-Created: December 19, 2023 5:58 AM
-Updated: December 19, 2023 5:58 AM

-Here are 4 collocations with the word "chapel" and example sentences:
+Collocations:
+1. Wedding chapel
-Collocations:1.
-Wedding chapel2.
-Chapel of rest 3.
-Chapel service  4.
-University chapel
+2. Chapel of rest
+3. Chapel service
+4. University chapel

 Examples:
 Present Perfect:Many couples have gotten married in the beautiful wedding chapel.
 Past Simple: We attended a lovely chapel service last Sunday to honor the deceased.